tbognar76/APKing/README.md

 ###Here is tool to maintain your local APK repository easily.

-##It helps to categories the APK files:
+##It helps to categorise the APK files:
 You can create any custom structure of folders as a repository, where you store your APK files You need to put the new files into the "inPath" folder, and APKking will move that file(s) into the repository using a following mechanism: